BlessedOrg/UX--UI/README.md

 Friendly Reminders: To generate a new number, also in Vibrant Orange.
 Win Notification: Color-coded as Mystic Berry, accompanied by a micro animation with confetti, drawing attention to the cart/deposit/mint area on the left.

+Labeling and terminology
+For the Phases we are thinking about making them more engaging and more human through names like ...

+** Link for Notion and see contnet there**

 ### Design

 A text block about the design and the unique aspects of our solution.